 It should be a great battle on Saturday and could be a crucial one in the season.

 Saltash are pretty much at full strength.
-The only change to their starting XV that beat Veor 70-10 in their last outing is at hooker where Rob Walsh comes in for unavailable Axel Hicks.
+The only change to their starting XV that beat Veor 70-10 in their last outing is at hooker where Rob Walsh comes in for unavailable Axel Nicks.

 Saltash: Ryan Cruickshanks, Will Morton, Greg Eatwell, Danny Snook, Jay Moriaty, Lewis Stuart, Jack Pritchard, Simon Nance, Rob Walsh, Ryan Simmons, Devon Bennett-Murray, Lewis Woolaway, Lewis Wells, Phil Eatwell, Ryan Rayner.
 Reps: Ben Simmons, Matt Coker, Tom Hollyman, Billy Dover.